- First-time Attendees

 - Americans with Disabilities Act

-It is the Society's sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990.
-Attendees with special needs at the convention center are kindly asked to notify the AMS Meetings Department (617-227-2426, option 4) four–six weeks prior to the meeting so that necessary services such as real-time captioning (communication access realtime translation, CART), special printing needs, reserved seating, or wheelchair-accessible service for the hotel shuttles can be arranged.
+It is the Society’s sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990.
+Attendees with special needs at the Phoenix Convention Center are kindly asked to notify the AMS Meetings Department (617-227-2426, option 6) four to six weeks prior to the meeting so that necessary services such as real-time captioning (communication access real-time translation, CART), special printing needs, reserved seating, or wheelchair-accessible service for the hotel shuttles can be arranged.

 - Special Meals

 Attendees with special dietary requirements (e.g., vegetarian or kosher meals) should make the proper selection when registering.
 At the banquet, attendees may simply notify their server of the preferred meal choice.

 From time to time AMS uses photographs of conference events in its promotional materials.
 Unless this permission is revoked in writing to the AMS, by virtue of their attendance all conference visitors agree to the use of their likeness in such materials

 - Attendee Lists

 The AMS will make attendee lists available to any registered attendee.
 Attendees who do not want their name and address information included on the list must note this when registering.
 If you would like a copy of the list, please send a request to email@example.com after the meeting.
 The list will only be delivered in an electronic format and will contain name, address, and affiliation (if provided).
 No phone numbers or email addresses will be provided.

 For attendees that are in need of childcare while in Phoenix, a few options are available: